 |Pearson BTEC Level 3 National Extended Diploma||DDM||DDM in Mathematics and Physics required.
 GCSE at C or above in English Language, Mathematics and in either Chemistry or Physics or Dual Award Science.|

 Four Highers at ABBB.
-AB required in Mathematics and Physics / Technological Studies.
-If applicant presents with H in Technological Studies instead of Physics, Mathematics must be A grade.
+AB required in Mathematics and Physics/Engineering Science (previously known as Technological Studies).
+If applicant presents with H in Engineering Science instead of Physics, Mathematics must be A grade.

 Also required: English at Standard Grade 1, 2 or 3 or National 5 at grades A, B or C.

 |International Baccalaureate Diploma Programme||32 points||Must include Mathematics and Physics at HL (5 or above) and English at Standard level.|

 |Irish Leaving Certificate - Higher Level||H2, H2, H2, H3, H3||A minimum of 5H with 3@ H2 and 2@ H3 (including H2 and H3 in Mathematics and Physics) OR AAABB including Mathematics and Physics at AB.
 B grade must be at B2 or above.
 English at Standard Level also required.|

 |IELTS (Academic)||6.0||Listening - 5.5 or above Reading - 5.5 or above Speaking - 5.5 or above Writing - 6.0 or above Overall - 6.0|